 The Industrial Engineering curriculum combines three professional stems: production process design, work design, and management science.
-During the early years the student is primarily concerned with the mathematics, the physical sciences, and the engineering sciences, upon which depends the material presented in the later years.
-The courses stress fundamental principles and concepts, and culminate in a systems design which classifies either within or between the three professional stems of the curriculum.
+In the early years of the curriculum the student is primarily concerned with the mathematics, the physical sciences, and the engineering sciences, upon which depend the material presented in the later years.
+Courses stress fundamental principles and concepts, and culminate in a systems design which classifies either within or between the three professional stems of the curriculum.
+In addition, service courses in Enterprise Management are in operation for other engineering departments.